Maya (Mabel Matiz album): Critical reception

 Maya received generally positive reviews from music critics.
-Hürriyet's Hikmet Demirkol liked the album and found it special, describing it as a "A real musical awakening.
+Hürriyet's Hikmet Demirkol liked the album and found it special, describing it as "A real musical awakening.
 A very special album that unlocks the inner closed doors as one listens to it repeatedly."
 Tolga Akyıldız from the same newspaper highlighted the innovation in the album and said "The album tells new things through both its sounds and lyrics with the specific style of Turkish pop and through Mabel Matiz's own musical journey.
 Mabel has broken the mold with his own style."
 Writing for NTV.com.tr, Suat Kavukluoğlu also emphasized on the album's innovation and said "Maya will change our music today and shed light on our future as well. ...
 It's like the most crowded family photo taken from past to present on this land.
 It has become in leaf on this land, and all sorts of feelings are present in these songs."